lionroy/UP20/README.md

   - To Support local as well as global communities to acheive remarkable feats and providing solutions to local/global issues.
   - To endorse two-way-binding in knowledge management and capacity building, allowing us to learn from local communities.

+### Getting started
+[Creating content on Github](https://help.github.com/articles/managing-files-on-github/) is easy to learn.
+**members can even contribute by _editing this document_** here's how -

+All you have to do - is click on the pencil icon found on the upper-right corner of this document to start contributing.
+Once you are done editing - you can making a PR which is a Pull Request.
+Don't worry, your changes will only be published after they are reviewed by UP20 staff members.
+[Learn more about Pull Requests](https://help.github.com/articles/about-pull-requests/).

 ### How does it work?
   UP20 is a marketplace of ideas directed at Sustainable Development Goals, also called the SDG's or SDG list of objectives.

 ### Who will use this repo or project?
   Anyone developing SDG programs and content who wish to share their [best-practices] and ideas.

 ### What is the goal of this project?
   To share and collaborate on global issues and create open-source content to be used in social development.